Traffic Control Plans

 Submission and Review Process

 1. Preparation: The applicant is responsible for preparing the TCP, which may require assistance from a professional traffic control vendor.
-A list of approved vendors is available through Tacoma Venues & Events.
-Resources and Links - City of Tacoma
+A list of approved vendors is available through Tacoma Venues & Events Resources and Links page.

 2. Submission: Submit the TCP as part of the permit application, no later than 60 days before the event date.
 For block parties, a generic TCP template is available from Tacoma Venues & Events and is due 30 days before the event date.